ravimore8386/DNA_BarID/README.md

 Email: hj_purohit@neeri.res.in

-Please contact to Ravi More for technical queries ravipmore7@gmail.com, ravimore7@yahoo.in
+Please contact to Dr. Ravi More for technical queries ravipmore7@gmail.com, ravimore7@yahoo.in